orakle/matlab_physioset/+physioset/+import/@mff/README.md

 only temperature data produced by [Braintronics][braintronics]'s TEMPMUX-1012 is supported.
 The TEMPMUX-1012 multiplexes 16 temperature channels over one DC channel, e.g. over one channel of the [Polygraph Input Box (PIB)][pib] produced by [EGI][egi].

-Currently, the only data importer that supports multiplexed temperature channels is the `.mff` importer.
-A important pre-requisite is that channels that contain multiplexed data must have a standard label name that follows the convention:
+An important pre-requisite is that channels that contain multiplexed data must have a standard label name that follows the convention:

 ````